 Suddenly four pigeons flap down noisily around David Li.
 They strut and peck at the grain he has for them.
 To him, it is clear they have important news, and their breasts swell as they parade.

 “The pigeons are teasing me, they have news and they want to be playful, to let me see what good work they have done.”

 He holds out both hands, two birds sit on his knees, the others in front of him settle on the ground to rest.

 He strokes the pigeon’s neck on his left knee, then the one on the right.
 The birds want their treat and a touch from the human who knows their language.
 They coo softly.
 The ones in front of him groom themselves, it is evident they are tired and have been busy during the night, unusual for them, they are not nocturnal animals.

 David Li, “All have been located.
 They have settled in for the night, when they stir in the daylight, we will follow.
 They have been in subways, then walking.
 They write on papers they carry, then move on.”

-He’s quiet, focused on the birds, “Fourth went with the youngest, to the place called Brooklyn.
-The other two went together to the place in the north, the Bronx, where the people gather to watch games.”
+He’s quiet, focused on the birds, “Fourth went with the youngest, to Brooklyn I think, they don't know place names.
+The other two went together to the Bronx, where the people gather to watch games.”

 Chan goes to Janah.

 Janah, “They have to wait until the Huang calls them.
 I’m sure they have no phone number for him, he will bide his time before he contacts them.
 And now you and I go to meditate.”